Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Introduction

 \section{Introduction}

 We examine the minimization problem associated with the energy

-where $u$ belongs to a suitable class of admissible functions, $p>1$, $F$ is a fully nonlinear $(\lambda, \Lambda)$-elliptic operator, and $\gamma_+, \gamma_-$ be fixed real numbers such that $\gamma_+\ge0$, and $\gamma_++\gamma_->0$.
-We prove that there exists a minimizer to \eqref{functional_main}.
-Furthermore, we exploit the variational structure of the functional \eqref{functional_main} to derive fully nonlinear double-divergence systems below and establish improved integrability in Lebesgue spaces and gains of regularity in Sobolev and H\" older spaces.
+where $B_1$ denotes the open ball in $\mathbb{R}^d$ centered at the origin with radius $1$, $u$ belongs to a suitable class of admissible functions, $p>1$, $F$ is a fully nonlinear $(\lambda, \Lambda)$-elliptic operator, and $\gamma_+, \gamma_-$ are fixed nonnegative real numbers such that $\gamma_++\gamma_->0$.
+We exploit the variational structure of the functional \eqref{functional_main} to prove the existence of a minimizer for \eqref{functional_main} and to derive the fully nonlinear double-divergence systems \eqref{eq_main} below.
+Furthermore, we establish improved integrability in Lebesgue spaces and gains of regularity in Sobolev and H\" older spaces.

 Consider a class of fully nonlinear double-divergence systems with free boundaries \begin{spacing}{1.0}